 - Configure and verify a PPP connection between Cisco routers

 Who Should Attend

-The CCNA certification, which is among the most sought after certifications in the field of networking, will benefit desk engineers, field technicians and beginners in the field of networking.
+The CCNA course, which is among the most sought after certifications in the field of networking, will benefit desk engineers, field technicians and beginners in the field of networking.